christianmalek/vuex-rest-api/README.md

 #### `# baseURL`
 - **Type**: `string`
 - **Usage**: The API's base URL without a specific endpoint's path.
 It's usage is optional.
-If you don't set it, it will use the baseUrl of the passed axios instance.
-If no axios instance is passed, every endpoint has to be passed an absolute path.
+If you don't set it, it will use the base URL of the axios instance.
+Please note that `baseURL` has a higher priority than the baseURL set in the passed axios instance.
+You can also set base URL in the request config when you add an action.
+The priority is as following:

+  `baseURL > axios instance base URL > request config base URL`
 ```js
 {
   baseURL: "https://jsonplaceholder.typicode.com"